haiku/website/content/guides/virtualizing/parallels-desktop.md

 ![](/files/guides/virtualizing/parallels-desktop/config_ram.png)

-If you are running Parallels on MacOS 11, expand click *Advanced Settings* while still on *CPU & Memory*.
+If you are running Parallels on macOS 11, expand click *Advanced Settings* while still on *CPU & Memory*.
 For Hypervisor, choose *Parallels* instead of *Apple*.
 This will improve general performance in the Haiku virtual machine.

 ![](/files/guides/virtualizing/parallels-desktop/config_hypervisor.png)